-Downtown Juneau has a long and colorful history with many accomplishments, evolving from a traditional summer fish camp, to a gritty mining town, to the state Capitol and a sought-after destination for millions of tourists.
-Considerable progress has been made on community-identified goals for Downtown.
+Downtown Juneau has a long and colorful history with many accomplishments, it served as a traditional summer fish camp for the first inhabitants, the Tlingits, becoming a gritty mining town in the 1870s, then the state capital and a sought-after destination for millions of tourists.
+Considerable progress has been made on community-identified goals for downtown.
 Figure X, while not a comprehensive list of achievements, shows a wide range of both private and public improvements of which Juneau can be proud.